kitsunyan/foxy-boot/magisk/README.md

 ## ABI and Linking Issues

-foxy-boot works with private Android API which is not available in NDK.
+Foxy Boot works with private Android API which is not available in NDK.
 It's dynamically linked against stub libraries which should resemble the real libraries in the system, however successful linking and full ABI compatibility on the real Android system cannot be guaranteed.